VictorRodriguez/FMV_tutorial/make_fmv.md

     gcc -O3  -fopt-info-vec  example.c -o example &> log
 ```

-In order to generate the patch files we have to execute:
+Then to generate the patch files we have to execute:

 ```
     perl ./make-fmv-patch/make-fmv-patch.pl log .